 So long as these elements remained in balance you could expect to be in good health, but if you fell ill it was due to an imbalance of your humours.
 The main humoral treatments caused expulsion of ‘morbid matter’ from the body, including blisters (ouch!) emetics (which caused vomiting – lovely!), poultices, and of course the predominant method of purging; blood-letting.
 (Enter stage left: leeches).

-We are lucky enough to have in our possession the transcripts of Dr Holland’s treatment book from 1804-1827 and 1827-1845, and whilst the illnesses of the children are not listed we can deduce that from the treatments prescribed that Dr Holland was responding to their illnesses through a humoral understanding of the body, and he prescribed many of the treatments listed above.
+We are lucky enough to have in our possession the transcripts of Peter Holland’s treatment book from 1804-1827 and 1827-1845, and whilst the illnesses of the children are not listed we can deduce that from the treatments prescribed that he was responding to their illnesses through a humoral understanding of the body, and he prescribed many of the treatments listed above.
 These records have been recognised by the World Health Organisation as the first records of industrial health.

 In December 1827, poor William Metcalf had to suffer the treatment of “a blister to the side; and go on with the salts.
 Let him take ten drops of antimonial wine“, antimonial wine being an emetic.
 It seems that this treatment did not work, for William appears in several entries over the next week and it seems he was suffering from a cough;